 He had an unlikely entrance into the world of entrepreneurship 8 years ago at the age of 22 when his coach turned into his mentor and business partner, the first of many pivots in his career . . . and a few of them are doozies, so keep listening!

-As you’ll soon hear, he is a passionate advocate of both entrepreneurship and learning, which are deeply intertwined in his life.
+As you’ll soon hear, he is a passionate advocate of both entrepreneurship and learning, which are deeply intertwined in his life and his journey of self-exploration.
 He’s written loads of articles about leadership for publications like Forbes, the Huffington Post and Octane Magazine.
 Currently, he’s working on a book about the Millennial generation.

 There are loads of great lessons in this episode including:

 - Why your lack of excitement about learning is a huge red flag about the work you should really be doing.

 - How to become a better learner by teaching.